 I thought it might be helpful to put some of my favourite suggestions for Christmas presents all in one place as I never seem to have enough space in the newsletters I send out.

 As with most Christmas gift guides I am also going to break it down by category starting with what I would buy for my daughter (aged 15) and goddaughters in their teens.

 I think the best scarf on the website at the moment for teenagers and girls in their twenties is the Rose and Rose big chunky scarf.
 More like a blanket with dreadlock style long tassels: it is very on trend as attested by my daughter Lucy who says when she wears hers round school she gets loads of compliments.
 It’s £54.

 If you want to achieve a lower price point then we have some great jewellery stack necklaces in the shop.
-Sadly these are not on line but I will show you the images below of my three favourites.
-They all retail at between £30 and £36 and can be ordered by calling the shop on 01264 810003.
+Sadly these are not online but I will show you the images below of my three favourites.
+They all retail at between £30 and £36 and can be ordered by calling the shop.
 We will gift wrap in jewellery boxes and take payment over the phone in the good old fashioned way!

 Moving on to my mother.
 This is what I have bought her.
 She did drop several hints so I am pretty sure I am on the right track!
 (Sorry if you are reading this Mum and I have ruined your surprise!).
 This bag is also available in black, brown and red.

 Now as my mother’s birthday is on Christmas Day I have to accessorise the bag with something else for her birthday and this is the perfect scarf to wear with it.
 By Irish designer Susannagh Grogan this silk scarf is truly beautiful and also comes in three other colour palettes so its a case of choosing the right one for skin tones and hair colour etc.